wangjianing0618/microbial-community-before-and-after-dilution-cultivation/README.md

 “vsearch.sh” processes the data downloaded under BioProject ID PRJNA1066933 ("TA-raw.fa" and "TA-sub.fa") into a feature table (ASV_table.txt) and representative sequences (ASV.fa).
 “qiime.sh” performs analyses such as alpha diversity, beta diversity, and taxonomic annotation using ASV_table.txt and ASV.fa.
 “sample-metadata.tsv” contains sample metadata.
+“nomination_model.py” and “voting_model.py” are used to run the resource-consumer models described in the manuscript.

 Contact: wangjianing@sdu.edu.cn